-- Air ambulance services which did not result from a rescue or recovery operation. - Land SAR within the territorial limits of other nations in the New Zealand Search and Rescue Region. - Military operations, such as combat SAR or other types of recovery by military operations to remove military or civilian personnel from harm's way (e.g. non-combatant evacuation operations). - Salvage operations. - Assistance in cases of civil disturbance, insurrection, or other emergencies which endanger life or property or disrupt the usual process of government. - Urban search and rescue (USAR) which involves finding and rescuing people trapped when a structure collapses (e.g. if a single building collapses or as a result of a major landslide or earthquake).
-In New Zealand USAR comes under the umbrella of Fire and Emergency New Zealand.
+- Air ambulance services which did not result from a SAR operation. - SAR within the territorial limits of other nations in the New Zealand Search and Rescue Region. - Military operations, such as combat SAR or other types of recovery by military operations to remove military or civilian personnel from harm's way (e.g., noncombatant evacuation operations). - Salvage operations. - Assistance in cases of civil disturbance, insurrection, or other emergencies which endanger life or property or disrupt the usual process of government. - Urban search and rescue (USAR) which involves finding and rescuing people trapped when a structure collapses (e.g., if a single building collapses or as a result of a major landslide or earthquake).
+In New Zealand USAR comes under the mandate of Fire and Emergency New Zealand.